-- 1. Students may withdraw prior to the beginning of the third class without any notation appearing on the permanent record. - 2.
-From the fourth class to the end of the seventh class, a grade of W will be recorded. - 3.
-After the seventh class, a student may no longer withdraw from a course.
+- 1. Up to the end of the 5th business day of class sessions, students may withdraw from a class without any notation appearing on the permanent record. - 2.
+From the 6th day to the end of the 15th day, a grade of W will be recorded. - 3.
+After the 15th day, a student may not drop a course unless circumstances merit special consideration by the Provost of the university.